dhiaayachi/dynx/README.md

 - ~~Add unit test framework for the lua libraries~~
 - Write documentation with examples and use cases
 - Add swagger documentation for the API
+- Add an etcd backend support
+- Add regex support for upstream
 - ...